Remove-Win: a Design Framework for Conflict-free Replicated Data Types: Experiment Result

+As for the metadata overhead, at the end of each run of the experiment, we measure the average total metadata overhead during this run.
+We find that the Remove-Win CRDTs have more metadata overhead as the operation speed increases, as shown in Fig. \ref{F:exp-rpq-speed} and \ref{F:exp-list-speed}.
+This is because the Remove-Win CRDTs require causal delivery.
+And as the operation speed increases, there are more causally unready operations that need more memory to deal with.
+And our RWF CRDTs do not need to deal with causally unready operations.
+They do not require causal delivery.
+As long as the number of operations conducted on the queue is statistically similar, the metadata overhead is also similar.

+The message delay has less impact on the data consistency and the metadata overhead, as shown in Fig. \ref{F:exp-rpq-delay} and \ref{F:exp-list-delay}.
+We think this is because the message delay has less influence on the concurrency among operations than the other two factors in our experiment setups.

-This also explains why the meta-data overhead of our Remove-Win CRPQ increases in Figure \ref{F:ovhd-replica}.
-The dimension of the crh-vector is equal to the number of replicas on the server side.
-Thus the meta-data overhead (for recording the vector) increases linearly as the number of replicas increases.
-As for the Add-Win CRPQ, the meta data is not affected by the increase in the number of replicas, since the meta data overhead is mainly due to the maintenance of the operation history for each $rmv$ operation.
+The metadata overhead of our CRDTs increases as there are more replicas in Fig. \ref{F:exp-rpq-replica} and \ref{F:exp-list-replica}.
+Not only because the concurrency among operations increases as the number of replica increases, since we fix the operation generation speed for each replica, but also the dimension of both vector clock and rh-vec get increased, as they are equal to the number of replicas on the server side.
+Thus the metadata overhead (for recording the vector) increases linearly as the number of replicas increases.